curblr/curblr-spec/examples/complex_examples.md

 The examples below include the regulation described by the sign, as well as sample GeoJSON coordinates and location properties.
+In any of these examples, the `priorityHierarchy` in the [metadata](Manifest.md) should list all of the priority categories included in the CurbLR feed, placed in order from highest priority to lowest.

 # Time limited parking with permit exemption, planned to take effect 2020-02-20